The polarized degree of irrationality of $K3$ surfaces: Introduction

-The case when $X$ is a curve leads to the classical notion of gonality, whereas for $\mathrm{dim}(X)\ge 2$ very little is known in general and the problem has recently received considerable attention.
-The main results in this direction are for hypersurfaces \cite{4,5,7,St,22} or abelian varieties \cite{1,AS,av,17,as,18,35,21,yoshi} or hyper-K\"ahler varieties \cite{VS} or more specific examples \cite{ago,fano}.
-Giving a sharp lower bound is in general a very difficult problem.
-This led people to introduce other measures of irrationality.
-For $K3$ surfaces the most interesting invariants are the fibering genus and the fibering gonality.
-The fibering genus has been estimated in \cite{EL} and there are relations between the fibering gonality and the degree of irrationality, see \cite{bai}.
+The degree of irrationality of a curve is called its \emph{gonality} and is a classical invariant.
+In contrast, when $\dim(X)\ge 2$ very little is known in general, and the problem has only recently received considerable attention.
+The invariant $\mathrm{irr}(X)$ was introduced in \cite{foundation}.
+This invariant has been studied in a number of cases, including hypersurfaces \cite{4,5,7,St,22}, abelian varieties \cite{AlzatiPirola,AS,av,absurf,35,21,yoshi}, hyper-K\"ahler varieties \cite{VS}, and other classes of examples \cite{ago,fano}.
+For a recent survey the reader may consult \cite{MR5049528}.
+Giving sharp lower bounds is, in general, a difficult problem.
+In this paper, among other things, we compute the degree of irrationality of a very general $K3$ surface of genus $6$ and of a very general $(1,6)$-polarized abelian surface.
+The latter was one of the remaining open cases for very general $(1,d)$-polarized abelian surfaces in view of \cite{AS,absurf}.
+The only other case in which the degree of irrationality of a very general $(1,d)$-polarized abelian surface was known to be $3$ is $d=2$, as proven in \cite{35}.